Why This Text Matters for Legal Assistants and Paralegals

 - Without knowing the number of participants who responded with a location outside of the main city centres, it appears, and makes logical sense, that those who work in smaller towns or cities are making a lower annual salary compared to those working in Edmonton and Calgary.

 Through anecdotal conversations and surveys from practicum hosts who have hired graduates of the MacEwan University Paralegal Studies program, I can say with some confidence that the average entry-level legal assistant/paralegal hourly wage for 2024 sits between $18-$22 per hour, equating to approximately $37,400 and $42,000 annually, respectively.
-To put this into perspective, the Calgary Herald (2023) quoted the VCC and the Alberta Living Wage Network, who stated that the basic wage needed to cover basic expenses in Calgary in 2023 was $23.70.
+To put this into perspective, the Calgary Herald (2023) stated, based on the VCC and the Alberta Living Wage Network, that the basic wage needed to cover basic expenses in Calgary in 2023 was $23.70.
 Over a 20-year work period, this same demographic can expect to see an average increase in annual salary to an average upper limit of $75,000 per year (based on this limited data); however, in the beginning of their careers, their earnings may start below the cost of basic living expenses, using Calgary as an example.

 Students in post-secondary programs are faced with a high cost of living, requiring students to acquire part-time, or in some cases, full-time, employment simply to cover cost-of-living expenses and the absurdly high cost of tuition.
 These social factors create even greater disadvantages to international students, and especially students from marginalized groups.
 New graduates of both law school and legal assistant/paralegal programs likely enter the legal industry with a significant amount of debt due to student loans to cover the cost of tuition.
 However, legal assistants and paralegals start their careers by making extremely low wages, with lawyers starting articles at $52,000 with an arguably unlimited earning potential (Alberta Court of Justice, n.d.).
 This creates a defined and infinite barrier to accessing education resources for legal support staff when they are without the support of a supervising lawyer who can afford to invest resources into their professional development.

 For all reasons outlined above, this open-access textbook, Legal Research for Alberta Legal Professionals, hosted on the MacEwan Pressbooks platform, was created.
 Legal research is not a course offered in all legal assistant or paralegal programs, and it is a skill that is difficult to develop “on the job” without oversight, structured guidance, or some foundational knowledge.
 This resource is one step of many intended to help bridge that gap.
-I am hopeful that this open-access legal research text can be a step forward in equipping non-lawyer legal professionals with the skills they need to grow in their responsibilities and contribute meaningfully to the legal profession.
+I am hopeful that this open-access legal research textbook can be a step forward in equipping non-lawyer legal professionals with the skills they need to grow in their responsibilities and contribute meaningfully to the legal profession.

 References

-Alberta Courts. (n.d.).
-Information for law students.
-Retrieved from https://albertacourts.ca/cj/information-for/law-students
+Alberta Courts.
+(2025).
+Information for law students. https://albertacourts.ca/cj/information-for/law-students

-Bovill, C. (2014).
+Bovill, C. (2013).
 An investigation of co-created curricula within higher education in the UK, Ireland and the USA.
 Innovations in Education and Teaching International, 51(1), 15–25. https://doi.org/10.1080/14703297.2013.770264

-Government of Alberta. (n.d.).
-Occupation profile: Lawyer.
-Retrieved from https://alis.alberta.ca/occinfo/occupations-in-alberta/occupation-profiles/lawyer/
+Government of Alberta.
+(2023).
+Occupation profile: Lawyer. https://alis.alberta.ca/occinfo/occupations-in-alberta/occupation-profiles/lawyer/

-Scace, M. (2023, November 8). $100,000 a year is no longer a living wage for a family in Calgary: report.
-Calgary Herald.
-Retrieved from https://calgaryherald.com/news/local-news/calgary-families-struggling-living
+Scace, M. (2023, November 8). $100,000 a year is no longer a living wage for a family in Calgary: Report.
+Calgary Herald. https://calgaryherald.com/news/local-news/calgary-families-struggling-living